jlamb88/13-E-commerce-ORM/readMe.md

-# 13-E-commerce-server-ORM
+# 13-E-Commerce-Sequelize
 ## Description
-  This application is a server/backend for a e-commerce site using Sequelize and MySQL database tools.
+  This application is a backend server for an e-commerce site using Sequelize and MySQL as the backend platform

  ### User Story
   ```md